-Each SIT Study Abroad program follows a unique schedule based on the program model; therefore each program and semester varies.
+Each SIT Study Abroad program follows a unique schedule; programs and semesters vary.
 This page offers a general idea of what a semester program itinerary might look like.
-Summer programs are similar in their approach, but have different combinations of program components.
+Summer programs are similar in their approach but have different combinations of program components.
 You can find more information on each program page.

-From day one, when students arrive for orientation and meet the Academic Director (AD), they will be challenged to use their powers of observation and analysis.
-Participant groups are purposefully small, allowing students to share experiences and learn from one another in addition to people in the host community.
+From day one, when students arrive for orientation and meet the program’s academic director (AD), they will be challenged to use their powers of observation and analysis.
+Program groups are purposefully small, allowing students to share experiences and learn from one another in addition to people in the host community.

 On many programs, students move into homestay accommodations soon after orientation and begin to use cultural and language skills right away.

 In the first weeks of the program, students spend quite a bit of time in structured classes and program activities including language class, lectures, and field assignments.
-Students often find themselves quite busy balancing program obligations, out-of-class assignments, homestay, and personal time.
+Students often find themselves quite busy balancing program obligations, out-of-class assignments, being with their host families, and personal time.
 The time spent at the program base is dynamic, challenging, and rewarding.

 Prior to the Independent Study Project (ISP) portion of the program, students will take final exams.
 The first two-thirds of the program set the stage for the ISP, when students apply their learning in full-time independent research.

 During the ISP, students work independently, with direction from an ISP advisor and the AD.
-During these four weeks, some students may travel between different locations; others may stay in one small area.
+During this period, some students may travel between different locations; others may stay in one area.

 Finally, students present their work, participate in program evaluation, and prepare to return home.